-SFUSD received \$500,000 in SDDT funds to support Student-Led Action programming.
-It served approximately 1,000 individuals from the following SDDT priority populations: Black/African Americans, Latinx, Filipinx, Pacific Islanders, Native American/Native Indians, Youth (aged 10-18 years), and Low-Income San Franciscans (under 200% FPL).
-The program aimed to implement student-led projects in three to seven schools (with the goal of eventually expanding to 33) with students receiving stipends for their extra work.
+SFUSD received \$500,000 in SDDT funds to support student led efforts in decreasing the consumption of sugary drinks and increase awareness of sugary drinks consumption among students.
+It served approximately 1,000 individuals and aimed to implement student-led projects in three to seven schools (with the goal of eventually expanding to 33).
 These projects plan to culminate with presentations of findings related to increased water consumption and decreased sugary beverage consumption, increased consumption of fruits and vegetables, and increased physical activity.
-Program activities included assessing school and other community data and training staff and students to develop project-based learning activities.
-During the beginning of the program, the lack of staff served as a barrier, but fortunately with the SDDT funding, the program was able to hire multi-lingual Teacher on Special Assignment (TSA), Paraprofessional on Special Assignment and 2.2 FTE Site Nutrition Coordinator.
+Program activities included assessing school and other community data, as well as training staff and students to develop project-based learning activities.
+The program partnered with PBL works to provide school staff guidance to enhance student projects.
+During the beginning of the program, the lack of staff served as a barrier.
 The main success of this program was the implementation three project-based learning efforts.